More than likely, you didn’t find evidence of recycled material in any of the products you have just picked up.

 As we grow and add new products we hope to reach our target of diverting 1 million bottles from landfill.
 Something I could never have achieved by cleaning beaches alone.

-I still continue to work on my One Brown Planet project, cleaning beaches, educating, spreading the word about plastic pollution.
+I still continue to work on my One Brown Planet project, cleaning beaches, educating, spreading the word about plastic waste management.
 But with WRAPTIE™ I hope that I have found a way to amplify my voice and my efforts.

 Recycled products shouldn’t have to be kitsch like a t-shirt or yet another drinking bottle that no-one needs.
 They should be useful products, designed to be durable.
 Extending the life of a single-use plastic over and over again.